MeAndUnique/KitNKaboodle/extensions/ConstitutionalAmendments/README.md

 # Constitutional Amendments
 Adds tracking of individual values for HP gained at each level, automated modifications of HP based on constitution changes, and tracking adjustments to maximum HP.

-A new option has been added to indicate whether average hitpoints should be added when level or if they should be rolled.
+Added an option to indicate whether average hitpoints should be added when level or if they should be rolled.
+Added an option to toggle between displaying Wounds or Current Hit Points.

 5 new damage types have been added:
 - max: The target's maximum hitpoints are reduced by the damage dealt.